Fattimo/hear-a-tale-awakening/README.md

 3. Fill in two secrets, `ORG_ID` and `PROJECT_ID` with the corresponding values of `project.json` within the Vercel folder
 4. Log into your Vercel account within your browser.
 Click your profile icon -> Settings -> Tokens, and generate a new token.
 5. Copy this value into another secret as `VERCEL_TOKEN`
+6. Create one final secret named `APP_URL`.
+This should be the domain for the application.

 At this point, your pipeline should be set up.
 Future pushes to the `production` branch should update the Production Vercel deployment.